Meet Our Staff

 Associate Chaplain, Director of Wilderness Ministry

 William graduated from the University of North Carolina Chapel Hill in 2000 with a B.A. in international studies.
-After college, he worked in campus ministry for two years including a year with college students at the National University in La Plata, Argentina.
-As a result of his experiences there, he maintains a love of Hispanic culture and the Spanish language.
+He previously worked in campus ministry at the National University in La Plata, Argentina and maintains a love of Hispanic culture and the Spanish language.
 In 2008, William completed an M.A. in religion, with a concentration in Christian Thought at Gordon Conwell Theological Seminary.

 He brings to the OWU chaplaincy his desire to cultivate the intellectual side of faith and a love for the outdoors.
 William directs the Wilderness Ministry, heading up the Outdoor Ministry Team student group and leading backpacking trips over fall break and spring break.
 He leads Bible studies and advises the InterFaith House and OWU Faith & Justice.
 He also leads Wilderness Camp as part of the annual Camp Oh-Wooo orientation program.
 William's work is in partnership with the CCO (Coalition for Christian Outreach).